Fire and rescue services

 Guatemala has 4 active volcanoes:

 Volcan de Fuego, Pacaya, and Santiaguito volcanoes are very active.
 Levels of activity may increase at any time.
-La Aurora International Airport (Guatemala City) can be subject to closures at short notice due to volcanic ash affecting the airport operations.
+La Aurora International Airport (Guatemala City) can be subject to closures at short notice due to volcanic ash affecting airport operations.

 After a volcanic eruption, falling ash can spread over a wide area.
 Ash, dust and toxic fumes are a significant health risk.
 If you have a respiratory condition, take particular care.